Metaception/fighting-game/README.md

 # fighting-game
 Fight game made in C++ and SDL

-Mad with a team of four
+Made with a team of four